 And here, no statute authorizes such an appointment.
-The Department of Justice's (DOJ) current statutory structure includes an Attorney General, Deputy Attorney General, and various other offices, not including more than 100,000 DOJ employees.
+DOJ's current statutory structure includes an Attorney General, Deputy Attorney General, Associate Attorney General, and various other officers including U.S. Attorneys, not counting more than 100,000 DOJ employees.
 And the vast majority of federal workers, including those at DOJ, are not "officers of the United States."
 They are employees, whose appointments are not governed by the Appointments Clause and who therefore do not require specific statutory authorization.
 For their appointments, it suffices to provide, as Congress has done, that "[e]ach Executive agency ... may employ such number of employees of the various classes recognized by chapter 51 of this title as Congress may appropriate for from year to year."
 5 U.S.C. § 3101 (emphasis added).
 But officer positions must be specifically "established by Law."
-U.S. Const. art.
+U.S. CONST. art.
 II, §2, cl.
 2. And employees cannot exercise the power of officers.
 See Lucia v.
-SEC, 138 S. Ct.
-2044, 2051-2052 (2018).
+SEC, 585 U.S. 237, 245-46 (2018).

 1. The Ethics in Government Act of 1978, Pub.
-L. No. 95-521 (EGA), added to this mix an "independent counsel" appointed by a special three-judge court upon referral by the Attorney General.
+L. No. 95-521, 92 Stat.
+1824 ("EGA"), added to this mix an independent counsel,3 appointed by a special three-judge court upon referral by the Attorney General.
 But the statutory provisions for the independent counsel expired in 1999 when Congress failed to reauthorize them.

 Shortly before that expiration, Attorney General Janet Reno promulgated regulations-which, if valid, are still in force today-providing for an "Office of Special Counsel."
 See Office of Special Counsel, 64 Fed.
 Reg.
-37,038 (July 9, 1999) (codified at 28 C.F.R. §§ 600.1-600.10) [hereinafter "Reno Regulations"].
+37,038 (July 9, 1999) (codified at 28 C.F.R. §§ 600.1-600.10) ("Reno Regulations").
 Under these regulations, the Attorney General may, in some circumstances, "appoint an outside Special Counsel to assume responsibility for the matter."
 28 C.F.R. § 600.1 (emphasis added).
 The regulations clarify that "outside" means someone "from outside the United States Government."
 Id. § 600.3(a).
 The Reno Regulations, like the independent counsel statute, contemplate appointment, as a putative inferior officer, of a nongovernmental official to an office that is fully the equivalent of a United States Attorney.
 But only a statute-not a regulation-is the kind of "law" that can "establish[]" a federal office under the Appointments Clause.
 And no statute creates a Special Counsel with the jurisdiction and authority Smith wields.

-2. The Reno Regulations cite as authority 5 U.S.C. § 301 and 28 U.S.C. §§ 509, 510, 515-519.
+2. The Reno Regulations cite as authority 5 U.S.C. § 301 and 28 U.S.C. §§ 509, 510, 515-19.
 And in his order appointing Smith, Attorney General Garland cited "28 U.S.C.
 509, 510, 515, and 533."
 Order No. 5559-2022 at 1.
 These statutes, singly or collectively, plainly provide no such authority.